Capital Gains Tax Calculator

 How Does the CGT Calculator Handle Jointly Owned Assets?

-The CGT calculator doesn’t account for joint ownership automatically.
+Our CGT calculator doesn’t account for joint ownership automatically.
 To calculate your share, divide all figures—like purchase price, sale price, and costs—by your ownership percentage.
-For example, if you own 50%, input 50% of each figure.
+For example, if you own 50%, input 50% of each figure to ensure that all CGT-free allowances are used.

 Spouses or civil partners can declare gains equally or assign them to the beneficial owner.
 Ensure calculations reflect ownership accurately, and seek advice if needed for complex cases.